escapecreative/design-upgrade-learndash/readme.txt

 Donate link: https://www.paypal.me/escapecreative/10
 Tags: learndash, lms, learning management system, online courses, css Requires at least: 4.6
-Tested up to: 5.1.1
+Tested up to: 5.2.2
 Requires PHP: 5.6
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Instantly improve LearnDash's design -- courses, lessons, topics, quizzes, profile page, course navigation widget & course grid -- to more closely match your WordPress theme, and remove those unwanted default LearnDash styles.
+Instantly improve LearnDash's design -- focus mode, course content lists, profile page, course navigation & course grid -- to more closely match your WordPress theme, and improve LearnDash styles.

 == Description ==

-LearnDash is a powerful learning management system (LMS) for managing your online courses, but let's be honest &ndash; the default styles are outdated.
+LearnDash is a powerful learning management system (LMS) for managing your online courses, but there are some areas where the design falls short.
 In order to provide your students with an exceptional learning experience, you need a professional design.

+### 🎉 Now Compatible with LD3! 🎉

+We'll automatically detect whether you're using the "LearnDash 3.0" or "Legacy" template, and assign styles appropriately.
+If you're still running LearnDash 2.x, all of the same design upgrades that you've always enjoyed will still be there.

+See "Features" below for a list of what's new.

 ### Enter Design Upgrade for LearnDash